 We understand that choosing the right First Aid training provider is difficult, the market has so many options and on initial assessment all providers offer first aid courses with similar titles so naturally price appears to be the only comparable.
 However not all providers offer the same level of training as Safeaid Services and often you are comparing products that are actually very different.

-We have 2 fantastic venues for our open courses one at West Midlands house Willenhall, and the other at the Hollyfields Centre Erdington.
+We have 2 fantastic venues for our open courses one at West Midlands house Willenhall, and the other at St Barnabas Church Centre Erdington Birmingham.
 Alternately we can run in house training on your site.

 The certificates are valid for 3 years.

 This applies to both First aid at Work and Paediatric First Aid.
 With the HSE strongly recommending that first aiders undertake annual refresher training and the EYFS stating that Annual Refreshers should be considered by employers for paediatric first aiders.
 This will help qualified first-aiders maintain their basic skills and keep up-to-date with any changes to first-aid procedures.
 "Where an employer provides first-aiders in the workplace, they should ensure they have undertaken suitable training, have an appropriate first-aid qualification and remain competent to perform their role."
 This is an important statement as regards Annual Refresher.
 If your first aiders are not completing their annual refresher how can you prove that they have maintained competence?